UK leader fights back against critics, defends Brexit deal

 Calling her husband Philip her "rock," May said that when the Conservative revolt erupted on Wednesday, the first thing he did was pour her a whisky.

-While May appeared to have survived the week's political storm intact, her trial is far from over — disaffected "Brexiteers" believe they have the numbers required to trigger a challenge to her leadership within days.
+While May appeared to have survived the week's political storm intact, her headache is far from over — disaffected "Brexiteers" believe they have the numbers required to trigger a challenge to her leadership within days.
 They are aiming for 48 letters of no confidence, the number needed for a vote under party rules.
-So far, more than 20 have publicly said they submitted such letters.
+So far, more than 20 lawmakers have publicly said they submitted such letters.

+One of them, Mark Francois, complained that May's draft deal would leave Britain with the worst outcome — "half in and half out" of the EU — and added that the deal would never successfully pass Parliament.
+Like Francois, many pro-Brexit Conservatives are pushing for a clean break with the EU, arguing that the close trade ties between the U.K. and the EU called for in the deal would leave Britain a vassal state.

-British media also reported that several pro-Brexit senior Conservatives, including House of Commons leader Andrea Leasom, are working to persuade May to change her Brexit plans and renegotiate the divorce deal to make it more acceptable to them.
+British media also reported that several pro-Brexit senior Conservatives, including House of Commons leader Andrea Leadsom, are working to persuade May to change her Brexit plans and renegotiate the divorce deal to make it more acceptable to them.

 EU leaders have called a Nov.
 25 summit in Brussels to sign off on the draft withdrawal agreement.

-Note: This version has corrected the spelling of the House of Commons leader's last name to Leadsom, not Leasom.
+Britain is due to exit the EU on March 29.